 Alley.
 A public right-of-way and thoroughfare, other than a street, road, crosswalk or easement, providing a secondary means of access to the side or rear of those properties which have principal frontage and/or access on a street.

-Alternative Communication Tower Structure.
-Man-made trees, clock towers, bell steeples, light poles and similar alternative-design mounting structures that camouflage or conceal the presence of antennas or towers.
-See also Stealth Facility.

 Amenity Area.
 An outdoor facility, which may include an accessory clubhouse, provided as part of a residential development that is owned and maintained by the owners’ association or property owner primarily for the use of the residents of the development.
 The term includes, but is not limited to, community swimming pools, tennis courts, basketball courts, and the like.

-Analog Technology.
-Replicates and amplifies voice messages as they are carried from the transmitting antenna to the receiving antenna.

 Animal.
 Any live, non-human vertebrate creature, domestic or wild.

 Animal Shelter.
 Any premises designated for the purpose of impounding and caring for cats and dogs primarily, although not exclusively, found running at large or otherwise subject to impoundment.